Additive Density-on-Scalar Regression in Bayes Hilbert Spaces with an Application to Gender Economics: Conclusion

+In this work, we only considered scalar covariates, motivated by our application, but extensions to further model terms e.g. for functional covariates should be possible building on \citet{brh2015}.
 Due to the gradient boosting algorithm used for estimation, our method includes variable selection and regularization, while it can deal with numerous covariates.
-However, like all gradient boosting approaches, it is limited by not naturally yielding inference -- unlike some existing approaches (e.g., \cite{petersen2019}).
+However, like all gradient boosting approaches, it is limited by not naturally yielding inference -- unlike some existing approaches (e.g., \citealp{petersen2019}).
 This might be developed using a bootstrap-based approach or selective inference \citep{rugamer2020} in the future.
-Alternatively, other estimation methods allowing for formal inference could be derived.
+Alternatively, other estimation methods for our proposed models allowing for formal inference could be derived.

 The (current) definition of Bayes Hilbert spaces, which only allows finite reference measures, does not cover the interesting case of the measurable space $(\Rbb, \mathfrak{B}_{\Rbb})$ with Lebesgue measure~$\lambda$.
 Though $(\Rbb, \mathfrak{B}_{\Rbb})$ can still be considered using, e.g., the probability measure corresponding to the standard normal distribution \citep{vdb2014} as reference, it would be desirable to extend Bayes Hilbert spaces to $\sigma$-finite reference measures, allowing for $B^2(\Rbb, \mathfrak{B}_{\Rbb}, \lambda)$.
 Moreover, Bayes Hilbert spaces include only ($\mu$-a.e.) positive densities.
-While in the continuous case, values of zero can in many cases be avoided using a suitable density estimation method, they are often replaced with small values in the discrete case (see \cite{pawlowsky2015}).
-In contrast, the square root velocity transformation \citep{srivastava2007} allows density values of zero and may be an alternative in such cases, at the price of loosing the Hilbert space structure for the untransformed densities.
+While in the continuous case, values of zero can in many cases be avoided using a suitable density estimation method, they are often replaced with small values in the discrete case (see \citealp{pawlowsky2015}).
+In contrast, the square root velocity transformation \citep{srivastava2007} allows density values of zero and may be an alternative in such cases, at the price of loosing the Hilbert space structure for the untransformed densities and subcompositional coherence.